 Management and prognosis influenced by a number of factors

 Considerable variation in management plans and rehabilitation strategies were identified.
 Management approaches most often focused on patient presentation, whereby therapists looked to address the assumed impairments underpinning instability.
 Some therapists discussed using a more global approach “Also looking at other muscles you know are we looking at glutes and everything as well…”, whilst some looked to target specific anatomical structures e.g. “focusing on the scapula”, or “activating the cuff”.
-Similarly, to the diagnostic process, some treatments were debated e.g. vignette 2, regarding the provision of a sling within and between sites.
+Similarly, to the diagnostic process, some treatments were debated e.g. Vignette 2, regarding the provision of a sling within and between sites.
 In cases in which management plans were questioned, rebuttals were often made with the use of published evidence.
 The exercise principles and related impairments identified are listed in table 3.
 Therapists also included education, coaching, getting the patient “on board”, involvement of wider family and trying not to “over-medicalise” things.

 Table 3.
 Exercise principles discussed alongside assumed or proposed impairments